-- a) Containers should be stored under dry conditions. - b) Containers should be stored on level ground to minimize toppling. - c) Always segregate full and used containers. - d) Group containers according to the gas hazard they pose. - e) In storage, separate incompatible groups by appropriate distances or with fire partition with fire resistance of at least 30 minutes.
-This fire partition should have a minimum height of 1.5 m or at least 0.5 m above the tallest container. - f) Store containers in such a way as to prevent the temperature of the containers from exceeding the national guideline or a maximum of 53 °C, e.g. by avoiding direct sunlight.
-See Appendix 1 for more information on Temperature Effects. - g) Some gases require low temperature storage, e.g. -10 °C for di-borane, to minimize autodecomposition. - h) Quantity of gases stored should not exceed the design of the facility and should comply with national regulations. - i) Cylinders when stored vertically shall be secured (nested, palletised or chained) to prevent accidental tip-over. - j) Certain cylinders are designed to be stored horizontally such as ton containers.
+- a) Containers should be stored under dry conditions. - b) Containers should be stored on level ground to minimize toppling. - c) Always segregate full and used containers. - d) Group containers according to the gas hazard they pose.

+- e) In storage, separate incompatible groups by appropriate distances or with fire partition with fire resistance of at least 30 minutes.
+This fire partition should have a minimum height of 1.5 m or at least 0.5 m above the tallest container unless restricted by national regulations. - f) Store containers in such a way as to prevent the temperature of the containers from exceeding the national guideline or a maximum of 53 °C, e.g. by avoiding direct sunlight.
+See Appendix 1 for more information on Temperature Effects. - g) Some gases require low temperature storage, e.g. -10 °C for di-borane, to minimize autodecomposition. - h) Quantity of gases stored should not exceed the design of the facility and should comply with national regulations. - i) Cylinders when stored vertically shall be secured (nested, palletised or chained) to prevent accidental tip-over. - j) Certain cylinders are designed to be stored and used horizontally such as ton containers.
 Other small cylinders such as lecture bottles are more conveniently stored horizontally.
-In these cases, precaution must be taken to ensure that they are secured.
+In these cases, precaution shall be taken to ensure that they are secured properly and in accord with national regulations and codes.